 1. Create a Google Form which includes a File Upload item

-Add in your form all the basic information that you want to collect from the company and the lead (name, function, department, email address etc.).
+Add in your form all the essential information you want to collect from the company and the lead (name, function, department, email address etc.).

 2. Create your template in Google Docs, Sheets or Slides